ALMSIVI/novel-tools-py/docs/references.md

 is a title.

 **Arguments:**
 - units (list[{filter: dict[str, str], format: str | dict[str, str]}]): The list of processing units.
 The filter is a dictionary with the fields as the key.
 The format can be either a string or a dict containing the format strings for each custom field.
-Please put the units with the most specific filters first, and leave the most generic last, to avoid short circuiting.
+Please put the units with the most specific filters first, and leave the most generic last, to avoid short-circuiting.

 ### TypeTransformer